tamersp25/docs/docs/architecture-overview/README.md

 effective multi-variant search by Veritone's suite of end-user applications.

+> For more information on the types of data available to be indexed, see the [engine output specifications](developer/engines/standards/engine-output/).

 ## User Interface

-Veritone provides a suite of native applications for end users to utilize and extract value from the aiWARE platform.
+Veritone provides a suite of native applications for end users to utilize and extract value from the aiWARE platform. aiWARE applications range from general-purpose applications to supporting very specific use cases.

-Veritone CMS is the repository for accessing source media files, indicating any engine processing that has already been performed on each asset.
-Note this is the only application where the entire original source file resides.

-Discovery and Collections are designed to display "Mentions" (i.e. the aperture that contains a specific search item found) with 30 seconds of media before and after the item in question (whether a text word or phrase, face, object, location, logo, etc).
+> See the [applications](apps/) section for more information.

 ## Search Functionality

 Veritone search intelligence provides a rich set of flexible features that allow users to intuitively search and quickly find the content they’re looking for.
 The search framework performs application-specific querying against an organization’s private and public indexes to find data based on specific criteria.
 Our advanced search algorithm supports global free-text and filtered searching and delivers high-quality matches in results for even the most complicated queries.
 Veritone search features include:

 - Searches by keyword, phrase, multiple words in any order, ignored words, date range, and more.
 - Autocomplete suggests results as a user searches for content.
 - Faceted search options refine results by attributes such as watchlists, faces, locations, objects, and tags.
 - Result ranking logic returns the most relevant results by default or can be fine-tuned for specific queries.

+> For more information on the search API, see the [search quickstart guide](../apis/search-quickstart.md).